mhkeller/layercake.graphics/src/content/guide/00-introduction.md

 </div>
 ```

 > Layout components have a few their own properties that let you customize behavior.
-Read more in the [layout-components](guide#layout-components) section.
+Read more in the [Layout Components](guide#layout-components) section.

 ### Layer components